herocrab/StrideCleanUI/README.md

  6) The above items should render both the Editor and your Game with clean UI, both outside of Post FX.

  7) You can do quite a bit more here with CameraRenderers and RenderTextures to ensure UIComponents are at the correct "level" or "depth" in your scene (Menu, HUD, Player Health, etc).
-Having a camera render only UI to render texture and then using ImageElements is a perfect work around for this, you'll have to clear the texture though.
+Having a camera render only specific RenderGroups to a RenderTexture and then using ImageElements as fulls screen UIPages is a perfect work around for this, you may have to clear the texture though which requires using CommandList.
+I've found this works better than playing with order of items in Game Studio.

  8) For in-depth UI/menu work, it has been best for me to consolidate all UI into a single UIPage with multiple Grids and or Modals and Enable them in code as necessary.
-This way you can use the Z depth parameter on the UI components directly, though this doesn't work for UIComponents in 3d world space, for that use the approach mentioned in #6.
+This works much better than having multiple UIComponents with their own UIPage in a scene.
+Using a single UIPage, you can use the Z depth parameter on the UI components directly per Canvas or Grid.
+This approach doesn't work for UIComponents in 3d world space, for that use the approach mentioned in #7.

  Results: